ddkpham/JPEG_Compression/README.md

 # JPEG Compression Visualizer

-This project was done to understand how all of the steps in JPEG Compression.
+This project was done to get a better understanding of how all of the steps in JPEG Compression works.
 The backend was built using PIL library to manipulate image data, flask to serve up a minimal backend and React was used to build the interface.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).